 Who needs the whole damn rainbow anyway?
 Some of the best letterpress work is printed in one or two colors.
 Good ideas, design, typography and paper choice can trump mind-numbing technicolor any time.
 This is not to say we frown upon color.
 Three, four or more pedantically chosen spot color combinations are very doable and spectacular.

 A dark and light side.
 Letterpress inks are translucent.
 When printed one on top of another you get the appearance of a third color where overlapping occurs.
 Plan for overprinting colors in your design, it doesn’t cost a thing to do.

 Throw stock color into your palette mix.
 Unusual effects can be achieved when ink colors are letterpressed on colored paper stocks.
 Keep in mind though that any paper stock color will show through the printed inks and change the appearance the colors.

 Bite and smile.
 Bite is the depression or indentation that occurs in the paper’s surface when the image is letterpressed with a heavy impression weight.
 Bite often is what bedazzles people about letterpress and what sets it apart form other forms of printing.
 However, the amount of bite must be carefully considered when designing for letterpress.
 Too much bite can be dangerous.
 Cranky Pressman also has moans about bite below.

 Beauty in the old and mottled.
 An lighter impression weight is called a ‘kiss’.
 This type of impression will cause the image to slightly break up and mottle.
 Kiss impressions, when planned as part of the look of the design, can be just as visually fetching as a bite.
-The mottling of a kiss impression will vary somewhat through the run.
+The mottling of a kiss impression will vary somewhat throughout the run.
 When used effectively this gives a letterpress printed piece a handcrafted, one-of-a-kind or weathered look.
 Try kissing one color while biting another for a cheap thrill.

 It’s not all fun and games.